xye7ei/metaparse/README.md

 ```

-Another wide used non-deterministic parser is GLR parser.
+Another wide used non-deterministic parser is the GLR parser.
+But here
+in this packet GLR are only implemented as GLR(0), which is only
+capable for parsing LR(0) language.

 ### Deterministic parsers.

-Typically, a well-formed deterministic parser always produces either one parse
+Typically, a well-formed deterministic parser always produces either
-tree or a failure.
-It can handle only a subset of CFG according to their
+one parse tree or a failure.
+It can handle only a subset of CFG
-specified characteristics.
+according to their specified characteristics.

-But these grammars are always more efficient when parsing and can be applied
+But these grammars are always more efficient when parsing and can be
-without generating a parse tree explicitly (commonly generating IR code during
+applied without generating a parse tree explicitly (commonly
-the parsing process).
-Most widely used deterministic parser is the LALR(1)
+generating IR code during the parsing process).
+Most widely used
-parser, which is the kernel of yacc/bison program.
-The implementation of
+deterministic parser is the LALR(1) parser, which is the kernel of
-LALR(1) is tricky and may lose its popularity due to its constraints and against
+yacc/bison program.
+The implementation of LALR(1) is tricky and may
+lose its popularity due to its constraints and against the advancing
-the advancing more powerful parser like LL(*).
+more powerful parser like LL(*).

 A well-designed LALR(1) parser can report conflicts clearly.
-It is hand coded
-in this packet for completion, thus to make comparisons between it and the GLR
-parser.

 ## Expression based parsers